Exploring results

 5: The parts panel

-This bar chart shows the forces and moments acting on each individual part of your model.
+This bar chart shows the forces and moments acting on each individual part of your model, along with heat transfer and surface area per part.

 Hover your mouse pointer over the bars to see the numeric value for each part.

-Use the dropdown menu to select the component of interest, where:
+Use the dropdown menu to select the component of interest:

 Printable PDF Report